bitbrain/craft/README.md

 ---
 To get started with this game, [read the official wiki](https://github.com/MyRealityCoding/craft/wiki).

-API
----
-This game works with the official Craft API.
-This API is in another repository.
-The whole API is a node.js application with MongoDB and returns json only.
-If you want to get familiar with the api, read the official wiki. (not finished yet)

 Development
 ---
 The game is developed by [Miguel Gonzalez](http://my-reality.de).